proshailendra/Node_Angular2_CRUD/README.md

 # Angular2 CRUD Operations using Node.js and SQL Server
 This project is using Angular2 as front-end development framework, Express for developing REST API and Sequelize as Node.js ORM to query SQL Server.

-## Sample Prerequisite
+## Pre-requisites
-Make sure you have installed following tools/softwares on your machine to run this project.
+To run this project you should have the following tools/softwares on your machine.

 * Node.js
 * VS Code IDE
 * SQL Server

 ## Running Project
-In order to run this project on your machine, please follow the folowing steps.
+In order to run this project, please follow the folowing steps.

 ### Step 1 : Installing Node.js Dependencies
 In order to install node.js server dependencies, run the following command on project root level.
 Here, we are using windows OS.